Cubs vs. Twins Player Props Betting Odds

 Happ Stats

-- Ian Happ has recorded 42 hits with 11 doubles, four home runs and 29 walks.
-He has driven in 18 runs with four stolen bases.
+- Ian Happ has 11 doubles, four home runs, 31 walks and 18 RBI (43 total hits).
+He's also swiped four bases.

-- Happ takes a two-game streak with at least one hit into this one.
-In his last five games he is hitting .381 with two doubles, four walks and an RBI.
+- Happ has picked up a hit in three games in a row.
+In his last five games he is batting .389 with two doubles and six walks.

 Happ Recent Games